dvilinsky/testermatch/README.md

 ## Running the project:
 1. Install [postgres](https://www.postgresql.org/download/)
 2. Run the command `psql -U USERNAME - c "create database applause_test"
-3. In `src/main/applicaton.properties` you will find the following two lines:
+3. In `src/main/resources/applicaton.properties` you will find the following two lines:
       `spring.datasource.username=postgres`
      `spring.datasource.password=pw`
 Set the username and password to your database's username and password.
+Do the same for the `spring.flyway.user` and `spring.flyway.password` properties
 This is, admittedly, the least ideal part of the build process, and definitely needs improvement.
 If I knew how to package up a postgres instance, I would do that instead.
 4. Install [gradle](https://gradle.org/install/)
-5. Run gradlew clean build.
-If you are on linux, you may get the error: "./gradlew: Permission denied".
+5. Run `gradlew clean build`.
+If you are on Linux, you may get the error: "./gradlew: Permission denied".
 If so, change the file permissions with `chmod +x gradlew`
 6. This will produce the jar in `build/libs/testermatch-1.0-SNAPSHOT.jar` Run this jar with `java -jar build/libs/testermatch-1.0-SNAPSHOT.jar`.